When you try to control everything, you enjoy nothing. Sometimes you just need to relax, breathe, let go and live in the moment. – Unknown

 If you are a driven, ambitious, go-getter, the idea of taking a rest day, going unplugged and slowing down can feel baffling, counter-intuitive and well ain’t nobody got time for that.
 What if I told you that giving yourself a break every once in a while on a consistent basis can improve your productivity, would you do it?

 I can hear you telling me “You have so much going on and not enough time in the day to get it all done, let alone take time off!”
 Yet you are right now walking the tight rope of crash and burn.
 You are getting sick more often than not, you are experiencing mood swings and your body is on complete exhaustion.
-Then its time to take a break from technology and your online life and shift the focus back into the things that matter- you and your wellbeing!
+Then its time to take a break from technology and your online life and shift the focus back to the things that matter- you and your wellbeing!

 Going Unplugged: The Counterintuitive Way to Increase Your Energy